Power architectures: a direct approach is more efficient

 With energy prices already high and only expected to rise further, operational energy costs are also continuing to rise.
 Every Watt of power that is turned to heat by inefficient power conversion costs money.
 Worse still, the heat has to be managed – this adds size, weight and cost to systems in the form of in-system cooling, and also requires more powerful air-conditioning systems in the buildings that cost money to install and run.

-As a result, even a relatively small efficiency gain in the power conversion can result in significant size and cost savings for data centre and telecom operators.
+As a result, even a relatively small efficiency gain in the power conversion can result in significant size and cost savings for data center and telecom operators.

 Direct power conversion drives efficiency higher